eramons/techblog/content/post/asuschromebook_debian.md

 sudo reboot
 ```

-After doing this, I was able to boot with Ctrl-D. Same as before, the virtual console is not working, so I had to use the Suzy cable in order to get the console output over serial.
-Once logged in over serial, we can install the X system and other necessary packages:
+After doing this, I was able to boot with Ctrl-D. Once logged in over serial, we can install the X system and other necessary packages:
 ```
 apt-get install xserver-xorg gnome firmware-libertas
 ```